roundcopy/pulent-2022/src/pages/posts/the-innovation-tension-where-creativity-meets-value.md

 After over a decade of working in technology transfer at a university, I've learned that innovation is messy.
 It's rarely a linear path from idea to impact.
 False starts, dead ends, and surprises are guaranteed.

 Over the years, I've seen "innovation" become a buzzword, often misused and misunderstood.
-While it's true that innovation is a key driver of progress, it's not just a magic switch you can flip on.
+While it's true that innovation is a key driver of progress, it's not just a magic switch you can flip.

 ## The Unpredictable Nature of Innovation

 Innovation is unpredictable.
 We can't simply will a creative idea into a world-changing product.
 Serendipity, timing, and luck play huge roles.
 Oftentimes, success depends on forces beyond our control converging at the right moment.